surajiyer26/Learnify/README.md

 # Learnify
 A.I.
-Powered E-Learning Platform
+Powered E-Learning Platform, openai API Integration (chatgpt-3.5-turbo) with Flask Web Development

 </br>

-This is for the Internship Assignment for <b>Know Wallet</b>.
-Where I have displayed <b>ChatGPT API Integration and Flask Web App Development</b>.

 Hello!
 Welcome to Learnify, your go-to-website whenever you're in need of study material and resources.